 Now, I can’t just leave you on the note that it’s a bad idea to use your home address as a business address without making the picture clear.

-When Is It Okay to Use Your Home Address as a Business Address?
+When to Use Your Home Address as a Business Address?

 If you are working alone, such as a freelancer or a consultant or something of this sort, you can use your home address as a business address.